 Your Biggest Pain Needs You the Most

-Isn’t it a fact that we all want to minimize feeling pain?
-We are so good at diverting our attention elsewhere.
+I think it’s safe to say we all want to minimize feeling pain, and we are good at diverting our attention elsewhere.
 Moving pictures were a welcome distraction for people who lived through world wars and the Great Depression.
-Today, we have so many things to take our attention—it is ridiculous!
-With all the entertainment options, we can spend our time never thinking of what ails us.
+Today, we have so many things to take our attention.
+With all the entertainment options, we can avoid thinking of what ails us.

-There I was eating my lunch and watching the latest recorded episode, when Jenn, the landscaper from the show, met Trisha Yearwood.
+I was eating breakfast and watching the latest recorded episode when Jenn, the show’s landscaper, met Trisha Yearwood.
 Jenn had asked Trisha when she knew she wanted to sing.
 Trisha answered that she had known she wanted to sing since she was five and had loved to sing ever since.
-Well, I lost it.
-It felt like an explosion of emotion flooded my body, and the tears flew out of my eyes.
-I couldn’t catch my breath.
-I was having a panic attack.
+Well, it affected me emotionally.

 With haste, I shut the TV off.
 Something I saw caused me to have this reaction.
 It was a pain from deep within me, and I was unable to shut it off.
-I wailed out loud.
-I cried and cried and cried.
+I cried.
 What was it that had such power over me?

 Pain.